2022 NBA Finals: Game 3

 Brown scored 27 points and Tatum had 26 in a 116–100 Boston win for a 2–1 series lead.
 The Celtics led by as many as 18 points in the first half, but Golden State again surged in the third quarter, outscoring Boston 33–25 behind 15 points from Curry.
 The Warriors briefly took the lead at 83–82, but the Celtics were back up at 93–89 at the end of the period.
 Boston outscored Golden State 23–11 in the fourth quarter.
 The Celtics were the more physical team, outscoring the Warriors 52–26 in the paint and outrebounding them 47–31.
 Boston's Robert Williams III had 10 rebounds and four of the team's seven blocks.

-Curry finished with 31 points and six 3-pointers, and Thompson added 25 points and five 3s made.
+Curry finished with 31 points and six 3-pointers, and Thompson added 25 points and five 3s.
 Green was held to two points, four rebounds, and three assists before fouling out for the second time in the series.
 He became the first player in Finals history to foul out after playing at least 34 minutes with less than five points, five rebounds and five assists.
 Curry was injured late in the fourth when Horford fell on his leg while chasing a loose ball.
 Green received his sixth foul, which ejected him from the game when he pushed a Celtic from the pile; Green said Curry was howling in pain at the bottom of the pileup.
-The following day, Curry was confident that he would play in Game 4, saying that it was "just a pain tolerance thing that you've got to deal with."
+The following day, Curry was confident that he would play in Game 4, saying it was "just a pain tolerance thing that you've got to deal with".
 He said it was not as bad as the injury that kept him out for the final 12 games of the regular season when Boston's Smart rolled over his foot when they went for a loose ball.